The biggest style essence myths

 One reason is that faces with a lot of Natural tend to have wide, strong, assertive bone structure.
 On a very highly Natural face, the assertive quality may be so strong that it can read as aggressive.

 Examples of Natural faces that may to some people seem intimidating include Mollie King and Selma Blair, who are both Natural Classic.
-Their faces have a strength that may mimic the powerful Dramatic aura, but what creates this quality is their high amount of Natural.
+Their faces have a strength that can mimic the powerful Dramatic aura, and what creates this quality is their high amount of Natural.

 "IMG_12856.jpg" by Tabercil is licensed under CC BY-SA 2.0.